craftcms/docs/docs/commerce/3.x/payment-gateways.md

 # Payment Gateways

-With Craft Commerce, payments gateways are provided by Craft CMS plugins.
+Craft Commerce payments gateways are provided by Craft CMS plugins.

 To create a payment gateway you must install the appropriate plugin, navigate to Commerce → Settings → Gateways, and set up the appropriate gateway.
 For more detailed instructions, see each plugin’s `README.md` file.